Merry we meet - Merry we meet - Merry we meet

 That same year Bennett was invited to participate in a scientific

-The chronic asthma that plagued him throughout his life also prevented him from holding down a permanent job, as half of the time he was heavily doped up on a rotation of prescribed drugs, such as: opium, cocaine, morphine and chloroform, courses of which often left him debilitated recovering in bed.
-While he was also an accomplished research electrician and conducted experiments on a variety of his own electronic inventions, none of these proved successful enough to provide an adequate living.
+The chronic asthma that had plagued him throughout his life also prevented him from holding down permanent jobs, as half of the time he was heavily doped up on a rotation of prescribed drugs, such as: opium, cocaine, morphine and chloroform, courses of which often left him debilitated recovering in bed.
+While he was also an accomplished research electrician and conducted experiments on a variety of his own electronic inventions, none of which proved successful enough to provide an adequate living.
 This meant that for most of his early adult life he lived close to poverty living in London’s cheap and dingy slum districts of Southwark and Lambeth.

+spirituality.
 He therefore rejected Catholicism as incompatible with science in favour of

 the more arcane philosophies and theologies of the Western occult traditions and